This is the multi-page printable view of this section. Click here to print.

 Select Trigger Build as the stage type.

-The parameter information entered at the time of pipeline execution is used.
+The parameter information entered at pipeline execution time is used.

 Table.
 Trigger Build Stage Input Items

-Remote execution information (upper/lower pipeline) through the Trigger Build stage can be checked on the Build Details View screen.
+Remote execution information (parent/child pipelines) through the Trigger Build stage can be viewed on the Build Details screen.

-ArchiveArchives the application build result.
+ArchiveArchive the application build results.
 The archived file can be downloaded from Jenkins.

 2 - Multibranch Pipeline

-For more detailed information on Jenkins multibranch pipeline, please refer to the official website.
+For detailed information about Jenkins multibranch pipelines, refer to the official site.

-Users can manage multiple branches of a code repository as a single job through the multibranch pipeline.
+Users can integrate multiple branches of a code repository through a multibranch pipeline and manage them as a single job.

-To start using the multibranch pipeline, follow these steps:
+To start using a multibranch pipeline, follow these steps.

-1. Main page, click the Project card.
-Move to the Project Dashboard page.
+1. On the Main page, click the Project card.
+You will be taken to the Project Dashboard page.

-2. Click the Build/Deployment > Build Pipeline menu on the left.
-Move to the Build Pipeline page.
+2. From the left menu, click the Build/Deploy > Build Pipeline menu.
+You will be taken to the Build Pipeline page.

-1. Main page, click the Project card.
-Move to the Project Dashboard page.
+1. Click the Project card on the Main page.
+You will be taken to the Project Dashboard page.

-2. Click the Build/Deployment > Build Pipeline menu on the left.
-Move to the Build Pipeline page.
+2. From the left menu, click the Build/Deploy > Build Pipeline menu.
+You will be taken to the Build Pipeline page.

-3. On the Build Pipeline page, click the Add Multibranch Pipeline button at the top right.
-The Add Multibranch Pipeline popup window opens.
+3. On the Build Pipeline page, click the Add Multi-branch Pipeline button at the top right.
+The Add Multi-branch Pipeline popup will open.

-4. In the Add Multibranch Pipeline popup window, enter each item and click the Save button.
+4. Add Multi-branch Pipeline In the popup window, enter each field and click the Save button.

-Jenkins URLSelect Jenkins to add a multibranch pipeline from the list.
+Jenkins URLSelect the Jenkins to add a multibranch pipeline from the list.

-• Existing folder: Add a pipeline under an existing folder in Jenkins.
+• Existing folder: Add a pipeline under a folder that already exists in Jenkins.

 • New folder: Create a new folder in Jenkins and add a pipeline under it.

-Git RepositorySelect the code repository to perform branch-based builds.
+Git RepositorySelect the code repository to perform builds per branch.

 Only code repositories registered in the DevOps Console project can be selected.

-Branch FilteringFilter the branch names to be built from the registered branches in the code repository.
+Branch filteringYou can filter the branch names to build among the branches registered in the code repository.

 • Build history